A peek at some of the

 A vibrant, welcoming gallery in the heart of Eastbourne

-Read more in the current issue of ingénu/e magazine here and for more details of exhibitions and events go to artgallerynorth.co.uk
+Read more in the current issue of ingénu/e magazine here and for more about the gallery and their artists visit @lighthousegalleryeastbourne

 the little art gallery